DevAlien/dripr-ui/README.md

-# Redux example
+# Dripr UI

+Dripr is a screenshot/file sharing platform, similar to cloudapp.
-This is a universal (isomorphic) web application example.
+This is a universal (isomorphic) web application usign some cool features.

 ## We used